ajaladi/Fullstack-Survey-Management-System/README.md

 ## Technologies Used
 -- Spring Boot - For building the web application. <br/>
--- Docker - For containerizing the application.
+-- Docker - For containerizing the application. <br/>
--- Amazon RDS - For database services.
+-- Amazon RDS - For database services.<br/>
--- Rancher & Kubernetes - For orchestration and managing the containers.
+-- Rancher & Kubernetes - For orchestration and managing the containers.<br/>
--- Jenkins - For continuous integration and deployment.
+-- Jenkins - For continuous integration and deployment.<br/>

 ## Features
--- RESTful API: Create and retrieve survey data through REST API.
+-- RESTful API: Create and retrieve survey data through REST API.<br/>
--- Database Integration: Connects with Amazon RDS for persistent storage.
+-- Database Integration: Connects with Amazon RDS for persistent storage.<br/>
--- CI/CD Pipeline: Automated build and deployment using Jenkins.
+-- CI/CD Pipeline: Automated build and deployment using Jenkins.<br/>
--- Container Orchestration: Utilizes Rancher and Kubernetes for deployment and scaling.
+-- Container Orchestration: Utilizes Rancher and Kubernetes for deployment and scaling.<br/>